caas-team/sparrow/README.md

 ## Configuration

 The configuration is divided into two parts.
-The startup configuration and the checks configuration.
+The startup configuration and the checks' configuration.
 The startup configuration is a technical configuration to configure the `sparrow` instance itself.

-The `loader` fetches the checks configuration during runtime from a remote endpoint.
-For local use, you may directly load the configuration using a `file` loader.
-This configuration consists of the checks' configuration.

 ### Startup